phenoscape/charaparser-unsupervised/README.md

 		    1.1.1.
 If the POS is "s" or "p", delete all entries contains word from Singularplural holder as well 1.1.
 Else insert (nword, Oldpos, newpos) into discounted table

+* discover
+** with parameter "start"
+At the every beginning, only those sentence whose first word is a p, could have a tag of "start", see populateSentece section.